 An appeals officer is assigned to each case, and it's his or her decision whether the situation warrants a penalty abatement or installment arrangement.
 This is a rare opportunity to put a human face on the issue, explain the reasons behind not being able to pay in full, and show the appeals officer a plan that will help resolve the situation.

 The IRS generally uses The Reasonable Cause Assistant, which is an automated program allegedly designed to simplify the process of who is eligible for the penalty abatement process.
 However, some glitches in the software have caused controversy.
 A report has stated that in 2011, 55% of all the requests that went through the system were given an incorrect determination.
 Therefore, it's not terribly unusual for an applicant to get a denial even if the business really is eligible for a penalty abatement.
 Pearson Butler may be able to help you file an appeal, if your request was denied.

 Experienced Penalty Abatement Counsel in Utah

 Working with the IRS can be overwhelming and confusing.
 Pearson Butler’s tax attorneys are experienced with tax issues, understand all the paperwork, and are familiar with negotiating with the IRS on penalty abatements.
 Clients are not simply assigned to paralegals or given cookie-cutter representation that does not truly address their legal needs.
 Clients meet with attorneys who listen carefully to their situation and help create plans that will best serve their companies’ needs.

 To discuss your situation and needs, call (800) 265-2314 or contact Pearson Butler online.
-Pearson Butler proudly serves all of Utah from offices in South Jordan, Bountiful, and Utah County.
+Pearson Butler proudly serves all of Utah from our office in South Jordan.